German Potato Salad 3 by 2 ratio

 German Potato Salad

-- Bring a large pot of water to a boil.
-Add in diced potatoes and boil until tender, about 10 to 12 minutes.
-Drain potatoes and place in a large mixing bowl.
+1. Bring a large pot of water to a boil.
+Add in diced potatoes and boil for about 10 to 12 minutes until tender.
+Then drain the potatoes and place them in a large mixing bowl.

-- Meanwhile, add bacon to a cold large skillet.
+2. Meanwhile, add bacon to a large cold skillet.
 Heat over medium heat and cook bacon until crisp, about 8 to 10 minutes.
-Remove bacon from the grease and set aside, leaving grease in the pan.
+Remove bacon from grease and set aside, leaving grease in the pan.

 References: